DeepakGupta2904/Project-Restaurant-Revenue-Prediction/README.md

 Problem Statement:- Create a machine learning model to predict revenue of the restaurant based on the features present in the dataset.

-Tasks To Be Performed:- In this project, you have to predict the restaurant revenue based on the independent features using a machine learning algorithm of your own choice.
+Tasks To Be Performed:- In this project, I have to predict the restaurant revenue based on the independent features using a machine learning algorithm of your own choice.